 Praia da Riviera, Terceira Island

-Both the cleanest and wildest beach in the Azores, Praia da Riviera offers the best swimming waters across the islands.
-Many beaches in the Azores have a Blue Flag but after a water analysis, it was found that the waters lapping the shore of Praia de Riviera have virtually zero pollution!
-This beach is also surrounded by various bird colonies, a great place to watch the local wildlife.
+It was found that the waters lapping the shore of Praia de Riviera have virtually zero pollution!
+This beach is also surrounded by various bird colonies, making it a great place to watch the local wildlife.

 Faja da Caldeira de Santo Cristo, Sao Jorge Island

 This beach is the one for nature lovers!
 Not only is Faja da Caldeira de Santo Cristo a classified nature reserve, it is also surrounded by a stunning landscape with the lush, lava mountains in the background.
 This beach is in a remote location with access only via boat or a hike, but is worthwhile journey for scenery admirers.